ShiyangWu/ShiyangWu.github.io/Blog/Algebra/GrothendieckUniverse.md

 4. If $\{x_{\alpha}\}_{\alpha \in I}$ is a family of elements of $U$, and if $I$ is an element of $U$, then the Union $\cup_{\alpha \in I} x_{\alpha}$ is an element of $U$.

+Elements of a Grothendieck universe are sometimes called small sets.

 ## References

 [1] Wenwei Li, Methods in Algebra (Volume 1): A Chinese textbook on Algebra, Higher Education Press (Beijing), ISBN 978-7-04-050725-6. https://github.com/wenweili/AlJabr-1.